patjones80/us-covid-tracker/README.md

 ## About

-This is a frontend that utilizes the publicly available data in the New York Times GitHub repository: https://github.com/nytimes/covid-19-data
+This is a simple data pipeline that utilizes the publicly available data in the New York Times GitHub repository: https://github.com/nytimes/covid-19-data

 ## Built With